Le Pustra: Fashion, Photobooks and Art

-Le Pustra's image have been published in British and Italian Vogue, Hunger Magazine, Reuters, French Playboy, I-D, Dark Beauty Magazine, Spindle Magazine and various published books on nightlife and clubbing culture including New Club Kids: London Party Fashion in the Noughties by photographer, Oggy Yordanov, 'What Else Is in the Teaches of Peaches by Peaches (musician) 'Night Flowers' by Damien Frost 'Boy Story' by Magnus Arrevad, 'In der Fremde: Pictures from Home' by Romeo Alaeff and 'The Fantastic World of Atelieri O. Haapala'.
+Le Pustra's image have been published in British and Italian Vogue, Hunger Magazine, Reuters, French Playboy, I-D, Dark Beauty Magazine, Spindle Magazine and various published books on nightlife and clubbing culture including New Club Kids: London Party Fashion in the Noughties by photographer, Oggy Yordanov, What Else Is in the Teaches of Peaches by Peaches (musician) Night Flowers by Damien Frost Boy Story by Magnus Arrevad, In der Fremde: Pictures from Home by Romeo Alaeff and The Fantastic World of Atelieri O. Haapala.

 In 2020, Le Pustra co-authored a chapter with Dr. Anna-Sophie Jürgens for the book Circus and the Avant-Gardes: History, Imaginary, Innovation published by Routledge.
 The chapter, entitled Glam Clowning: From Dada to Gaga – A Conversation with Le Pustra explores the origin and reinterpretation of the Dada inspired vinyl suit made famous by German countertenor and New Wave artist, Klaus Nomi.

 Lectures

-Le Pustra participated as a guest speaker for various Educational Institutions including UCLA, Goethe-Institut, CIEE in Berlin, Humboldt University of Berlin, The Australian National University, Freie Universität Berlin and Morbid Anatomy.
+Le Pustra has participated as a guest speaker for various Educational Institutions including UCLA, Goethe-Institut, CIEE in Berlin, Humboldt University of Berlin, The Australian National University and Freie Universität Berlin.
+Between 2022 and 2023 a series of online illustrated talks were created for Morbid Anatomy. with provocative titles such as Anita Berber: Tanz der Schönen und Verdammten and Opium: Darkling's Muse.